 - EdLawConnect Blog, 10.21.2015

 - EdLawConnect Blog, 10.09.2015

 Community & Professional

 Mr. Sachs is a Los Angeles County Beach Commissioner.
-He also chairs the following:
+He also chaired the following:

 - American Bar Association Section of Environment, Energy, and Resource’s 23rd Fall Annual Conference